jpukg/Jpa-Hibernate/readme.md

 	| indexed     | List and Map are index based collection, so an extra column will be created in the table for store index / key.
 	| 	non-indexed     | Set is non-indexed.

-	@ElementCollection annotation is used to collection mapping
+	@ElementCollection annotation is used to collection(Collection or Map of Basic or Embeddable objects) mapping and stored in a separate table.

 	### Basic Type Collection ###